Maryam Yusuf Jamal: 2012: Olympic Games

 In the 2012 Summer Olympics in London, Jamal placed third in the 1500m race, finishing in 4:10:74, behind Asli Cakir Alptekin and Gamze Bulut, both of Turkey.
 Alptekin was later given an eight-year ban for biological passport violations, a doping related offense, and stripped of her gold medal.
 Gamze Bulut was also later suspended for biological passport irregularities and was stripped of her silver medal on March 29, 2017.
 Four of the other finishers in the first nine finishers have also been linked to performance-enhancing drugs.

 2021: Upgrade to Olympic Gold

-In December 2021, Maryam Yusuf Jamal was upgraded to the gold medal after those ahead of her had been disqualified for doping violations in March of 2017.
+In December 2021, Maryam Yusuf Jamal was upgraded to the gold medal after those ahead of her had been disqualified for doping violations in March 2017.

 Controversy

 After winning the 3000 m in Oslo on July 14, 2005, her image was published throughout the international sporting press.
 Her outfit of short shorts and a sleeveless, midriff-baring top caused a minor outrage in Bahrain led by MP Hamad Al-Muhannadi.
 In 2004, Bahraini champion Ruqaya Al Ghasra competed in the Athens Olympics fully covered.
 Bahrain Athletics Association vice-president Mohammed Jamal said the association was already planning to give new sportswear to Jamal, which covered her stomach and her legs down to the knee.
 However, comments by Mohammed Jamal show that to be unlikely to actually occur.